 Diseased or Infested Plants That Pose Risk to Trees: Whenever possible, action will be taken to effectively decrease risk to other trees from pests and diseases.
 This may include removal and destruction of infected materials, pesticide treatments and/or alternative cultural practices.
 Other knowledgeable agencies, such as Local and State Cooperative Extensions, may be consulted as needed.
-However, as a minimum, UA Forester and Grounds Director will make an assessment and report their recommendation to the Associate Vice President of Facilities and Grounds.
+However, as a minimum, UA Arborists and the Grounds Director will make an assessment and report their recommendation to the Landscape Advisory Group.

-Damage, Vandalism and Illegal Cutting: Whenever possible, action will be taken to investigate and prosecute vandalism, misuse (see paragraph titled: Tree Retention and Protection) and illegal cutting of UA trees.
+Damage, Vandalism and Illegal Cutting: Whenever issues arise, action will be taken to investigate and prosecute vandalism, misuse (see paragraph titled: Tree Retention and Protection) and illegal cutting of UA trees.
 This policy makes it illegal for anyone to vandalize or remove trees or other vegetation from the University of Alabama.
 Compensation for damages will be sought based on the appraised value.

-Tree Replacement: Our goal is to ensure up to five trees will be planted for every tree that is removed from the University of Alabama core campus.
+Tree Replacement: Our goal is to plant a tree for every tree that is removed from the University of Alabama core campus.
 However, the location of the replacement tree(s) may not always be the same as the location of the removed tree.
-Trees that are to be removed in construction areas shall be replaced, so that the tree volume is equal to the existing (See Figure 4.3), replacement tree(s)/species and locations will be selected so that overall mature canopy volume will be maintained, or the tree(s) coincide with the overall landscape and building/facility needs and, finally, for overall aesthetics of the campus.
+These replacement tree locations are coordinated with Campus Landscape Architect.
+Trees that are to be removed in construction areas shall be replaced in the same year as the removal.
+Replacement tree(s)/species and locations will be selected so that overall mature canopy volume will be maintained, or the tree(s) coincide with the overall landscape and building/facility needs and finally, for overall aesthetics of the campus.

-Tree Planting/Transplanting: Trees that are planted or transplanted should be done in a manner ensuring that the overall health of the tree is taken into account.
-The best time to plant or transplant trees is September to the end of February.
+Tree Planting/Transplanting: Trees that are planted or transplanted should be done in a manner ensuring that the overall health of the tree is considered.
+The best time to plant or transplant trees is in November to the end of February.
 This gives the tree the best chance at survival.
 Not all instances occur where trees will be able to be planted or transplanted during this timeframe.
-In these instances, any tree planted or transplanted shall be monitored on a regular basis and watered daily until tree has established its root system.
-Trees that are staked when planted shall have stakes checked in six months after installing to ensure cables are not cutting into tree bark.
+In these instances, any tree planted or transplanted shall be monitored on a regular basis and watered as needed until tree has established its root system.
+Tree staking and guying is not typically recommended for all trees being installed.
+When it in necessary to stake and guy trees due to wind or unstable soil, stakes shall be checked in six months after installing to ensure cables are not cutting into tree bark.
 If cables are no longer needed for the tree they shall be removed.
 Should cables still be needed the cables will be loosened so that they are not cutting into tree bark and reevaluated in six months.

-Campus Tree Inventory: The Campus tree inventory was completed during the Summer of 2013 and is to be updated in 2018 on the main Campus, Peter Bryce Campus, and Partlow Campus (University Services Campus) excluding current construction projects going on at the time.
-Once construction projects are complete, existing and planted trees will be inventoried (See Figure 12).
+Campus Tree Inventory: The Campus tree inventory was completed during the Summer of 2013 and is to be updated in 2025 on the main Campus, Peter Bryce Campus, and Partlow Campus (University Services Campus) excluding current construction projects going on at the time.
+Once construction projects are complete, existing, and planted trees will be inventoried.
 Data was collected on each tree on campus, to include Bryce Property.
-This data includes: location of tree, diameter of tree, height of tree, health of the tree, any claims or damage made to the tree, if tree is a special tree (memorial, heritage, or dedicated), age of tree if known, and any safety issues or disease information on the tree.
-Every five years, the Campus Forester will re-inventory all trees on campus to ensure accurate data is kept on each tree.
-This information allows for the Campus Forester to make recommendations to the Campus Landscape and Grounds Advisory Board concerning the overall health of the tree or removal of the tree.
-Each tree will be considered on a case by case basis, taking into account criteria listed in the Criteria for Tree and Vegetation Work, before recommending removal of such tree.
+This data includes location of tree, diameter of tree, height of tree, health of the tree, any claims or damage made to the tree, if tree is a special tree (memorial, heritage, or dedicated), age of tree if known, and any safety issues or disease information on the tree.
+This information allows for the Arborist to make recommendations to the Landscape Advisory Group concerning the overall health of the tree.
+Each tree will be considered on a case-by-case basis, considering criteria listed in the Criteria for Tree and Vegetation Work, before recommending removal of such tree.